- Maintain core subscription and advertising revenues.

 This has meant trial and error powered by a modern, flexible DXP.
 As habitat publisher Carol Ott puts it, "Like many other print publications, we fell into the web and started adding things."

-Since moving to an eZ Systems platform two decades ago, Habitat has launched a series of iterative projects to advance its digital transformation.
+Since moving to an eZ Systems (the precussor to Ibexa) platform two decades ago, Habitat has launched a series of iterative projects to advance its digital transformation.
 Each of these projects has shared these key underlying business requirements:

 - Maintain core subscription and advertising revenues.
 Habitat continues to make a huge investment in content for its high-value audience, and it wants new features and channels to be additive to its subscribers' overall experience.